ethereum/go-ethereum/docs/fundamentals/mining.md

 ## CPU vs GPU {#cpu-vs-gpu}

-Ethereum mining used an algorithm called ["Ethash"](https://ethereum.org/en/developers/docs/consensus-mechanisms/pow/mining-algorithms/ethash).
-Geth includes a CPU miner which runs Ethash within the Geth process.
-Everything required to mine on a CPU is bundled with Geth.
-However, to mine using GPUs an additional piece of third-party software is required.
+Everything required to mine on a CPU used to come bundled with Geth.
+However, to mine using GPUs an additional piece of third-party software was required.
 The most commonly used GPU mining software is [Ethminer](https://github.com/ethereum-mining/ethminer).

-Regardless of the mining method, the blockchain must be fully synced before mining is started, otherwise the miner will build on an outdated side chain,meaning block rewards will not be recognized by the main network.
+Regardless of the mining method, the blockchain must be fully synced before mining is started, otherwise the miner will build on an outdated side chain, meaning block rewards will not be recognized by the main network.

 ## GPU Mining {#gpu-mining}